sangamangreg/credit-policy-app/readme.md

 ```

 ``docker-compose`` command it will first execute test cases and then run the
  app on port 5000.
-It's been done intentional to showcase that test cases
+It's been done intentionally to showcase that test cases
  has been written and executed before running the app.